“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.” – Abraham Lincoln

 - Reducing your role as the owner of the business

 - Keeping track of your company’s records in an organized way

 - Having as ‘clean’ set of financials as possible.

 In particular, whenever the owner has a personal relationship with key customers, buyers become frightened that they (as the new owner) will lost those customers who will only want to deal with the old owner.
 Additionally, buyers will calculate the cost of having to replace a working owner (and/or their spouse if he or she is also active in the business) when deriving their valuation of your business.
 As a result, they will either be afraid to purchase the business at all or will give an offer that is not satisfactory.
 By slowly delegating responsibility and tasks to a managerial staff, the owner may prepare their business to receive a much higher purchase price when it comes time to sell.

 Organize Company Records

 A key way to prepare one’s business is for sale is by organizing important company records.
 Such company records may consist of the original incorporation documents, shareholder certificates, W2 records, customer invoices, and insurance certificates.
 If the records are tracked by date then that is even more helpful.
 Keeping track of your company’s records in an organized way comes easy to some people.
 For others, not so much.
 But when it comes time to sell your business, a buyer will typically require a thorough due diligence process before closing.
-This due diligence process will ask you for all kinds of business records, financial documents, insurance certificates, W2 records, customer invoices, etc as discussed here: https://fivestarbusinessbrokers.com/what-is-formal-due-diligence-and-when-should-it-start/.
+This due diligence process will ask you for all kinds of business records, financial documents, insurance certificates, W2 records, and customer invoices.

 - Are all your sales reported on your tax returns (and sales tax returns)?